huggingface/diffusers/src/diffusers/pipelines/README.md

 |  | []() | Image In-Painting | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/training_example.ipynb)
 | [stochatic_karras_ve](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/stochatic_karras_ve) | []() | Unconditional Image Generation |

-**Note**: Many pipelines give a very simple examples of how to play around with the diffusion systems as present in the corresponding paper.
+**Note**: Many pipelines provide very simple examples of how to play around with the diffusion systems as described in the corresponding papers.
-However, this is just an example and almost all pipelines can be adapted to use different scheduler components or even different model componets.
-Some examples are shown in the [Examples](#examples) below.
+However, most of them can be adapted to use different scheduler components or even different model components.
+Some pipeline examples are shown in the [Examples](#examples) below.

 ## Pipelines API

-Diffusion models often consists of multiple independently trained models or created componets.
+Diffusion models often consist of multiple independently-trained models or other previously existing components.

 Each model has been trained indepently on a different task and the scheduler can easily be swapped out against another scheduler.